Knockout City

 Knockout City is an action video game developed by Velan Studios.
 Publisher Electronic Arts released the game for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One in May 2021 under its EA Originals label.
 Velan Studios took over publishing duties in June 2022, and the game transitioned into a fully free-to-play title on June 1, 2022.
-In February 2023, it was announced that the game will shut down on June 6, 2023, though a Windows version compatible with private hosted servers will be available after the shutdown.
+The game's public servers shut down as of June 6, 2023, which ended the ability to play the game on all consoles; however a separate version developed for Windows, designed for players to host their own private servers, is available.

 Gameplay

 Knockout City is a team-based competitive multiplayer video game whose gameplay rules resemble dodgeball.
 The player's goal is to attack enemies from the opposing team by knocking them out with a ball.
 There are several types of balls in the game, including the Moon Ball, which allows the player holding the ball to jump higher, and the Bomb Ball, which is a time bomb that explodes on impact.
 A player can also throw another player as a ball.
 When ready to throw a ball, the player targets and locks on to an enemy; holding down the throw button charges up the ball for a faster shot that can be more difficult to catch.
 A successful throw depends not on the accuracy or the precision of the throw, but on the player's positioning and strategy.
 Players can dodge or catch a ball that is thrown at them, and they will respawn after getting hit by a ball twice.
 The player can also fake throw a ball, and tackle an opponent holding a ball.
 As the player progresses in the game, they will receive Holobux, which can be spent at the Brawl Shop to unlock various customization items.

 At launch, the game features five maps and six modes.
 All of the maps are set in a futuristic metropolis named Knockout City, and each map also features various environmental hazards which can knock a player out.
 The modes announced include Team KO, which is a variant of team deathmatch, Diamond Dash, in which players must collect diamonds dropped by defeated enemies, and Ball-Up Brawl, a four-versus-four mode in which the player must throw their teammates to eliminate enemies.
 The player can also form a Crew of maximum 32 players.